 While trying to prove his innocence with the help of a past soul mate at his side, he chooses to protect a young witness to the crime, who could very easily prove his innocence.
 Together he and his soul mate, work in a hostile foreign country to fight and prove that Father Michael is completely innocent.

 A Burning in the Darkness is an action packed compelling thriller.
 There is a lot going on in this tightly woven storyline.
 I was on the edge of my seat through the entire book.
 It is well written and engaging.
 It is one of the best books in the thriller genre that I have read in a long while.

 The character, Father Michael is a sympathetic, interesting and likable character that everyone loves.
 He is charismatic and appealing to many.
 A P McGrath has done a wonderful job in the character development in this exciting novel.
 There are some likable characters and some detestable ones, but they are fully developed and with many facets.
 But the main character Father Michael is especially well developed as he evolves from his days in Libya.
 A P McGrath gave real life to the personalities and complexities of his characters.

 The storyline flows at a steady pace with lots of action and intrigue.
 It goes back and forth from the past to the present and from London to Libya.
 It was easy to follow along because it is written so well.
 I had no struggles in keeping up.
 There are a lot of loose ends that are all tied up neatly and satisfyingly in the end.

 A Burning in The Darkness by A P McGrath is a 5 star must read thriller that readers won’t be able to put down.

-Guest review contributed by Chick Lit Cafe , featuring powerful, engaging book reviews
+This guest review was contributed by Chick Lit Cafe , featuring powerful, engaging book reviews.